harnoorpreetsingh/userManager/README.md

 # User Management System

-This project is a simple user management system built with React, Redux, JsonServer and Tailwind CSS.
+This project is a simple user management system built with React, Redux, JsonServer, and Tailwind CSS.
 It allows you to add, delete, and display users.
 The project also includes a loader component to indicate loading states and ensures that user IDs and emails are unique.

-Note: It won't work on live as data is fetched from db.json file, stored locally that acts as an API of data.
-To run, follow the st
+**Note:** It won't work on live as data is fetched from the `db.json` file, stored locally that acts as an API of data.
+To run, follow the steps below.

 ## Features